datenanfragen/data/README.md

 ### Addresses

 We want the addresses to formatted consistently, so don't just copy the information directy from the company's website.
 Try to format the address according to the standards of the respective country.
-The Universial Postal Union has [resources](http://www.upu.int/en/activities/addressing/postal-addressing-systems-in-member-countries.html) on how to properly format addresses for many countries.
+For many countries, we already have records with examples on how to format the addresses.
+Otherwise, the Universial Postal Union has [resources](http://www.upu.int/en/activities/addressing/postal-addressing-systems-in-member-countries.html) on how to properly format addresses for many countries.
 In addition, there is a very [comprehensive guide](https://www.bitboost.com/ref/international-address-formats.html) offered by BitBoost Systems.

 For incomplete addresses, you can use SmartyStreets' [Single Address Validation Tool](https://smartystreets.com/products/single-address).

 For addresses in Hong Kong, the [Correct Addressing tool](https://www.hongkongpost.hk/correct_addressing/index.jsp?lang=en_US) offered by Hongkong Post, is very useful.

+Please **don't** include lines like `Data protection officer`, `Privacy department` or similar.
+They will be automatically added by our generator, anyway.
+Also, **don't** include any personal data (like names) in the address.

 ### Phone and fax numbers